jaideepsai-narayan/vertex_ai_summarizer/README.md

 # 🧠 Vertex AI Web Page Summarizer – Chrome Extension

-A powerful and user-friendly Chrome extension that leverages **Google Cloud's Vertex AI** to generate **concise and intelligent summaries** of web content.
+A powerful and user-friendly Chrome extension that leverages **Google Cloud's Vertex AI**, powered by the **Gemini 2.5 Flash** model, to generate **concise and intelligent summaries** of web content.
 Designed to help users quickly understand key points from lengthy articles, research papers, blogs, and more — all without leaving the page.

+This project showcases real-time summarization directly in the browser, offering a smooth and efficient way to digest complex or long-form content with the help of cutting-edge AI.

 ---